 You are going to have to do better.

-A referral experience is created through ongoing connections which builds and strengthens relationships with your referral sources.
-Referrals only come from relationships, it is critical that you have solid relationships that you maintain with your referral sources.
+A referral experience is created through ongoing connections which builds and strengthens the relationship you have with your referral sources.
+Referrals only come from relationships, so it’s critical you have solid relationships that you maintain with your referral sources.

-The best relationships with referral sources have an experience factor because they make the referral source feel a certain way – appreciated, valued and important.The best relationships with referral sources have an experience factor because they make the referral source feel a certain way – appreciated, valued and important.
+The best kinds of relationship to have with referral sources has an experience factor because they make the referral source feel a certain way – appreciated, valued and important.The best relationships with referral sources have an experience factor because they make the referral source feel a certain way – appreciated, valued and important.
 Click To Tweet

 We are experience deprived in our society today.
-We will rave online or to friends about a wonderful experience we just had in a restaurant because the food was good, the service was good and we were greeted when we arrived.
+We will rave online or to friends about a wonderful experience we just had in a restaurant because the food was good, the server was attentive and we were greeted when we arrived.

 But isn’t that what is supposed to happen when you go to a restaurant?
 Why is that so “shareable?”

-It is because we lack experiences with the brands we interact with, the people we do business with, and the products and services we use.
+It is because we lack experiences with the brands and companies we interact with, the people we do business with, and the products and services we use.

 We are so experienced deprived that we over-dramatized what should be considered normal.

 Think about the last handwritten thank you note you received.
 Did it get your attention?
 Were you excited to find it amidst all of your bills and junk mail?
 Did you place the card on your kitchen counter or desk at work or pin it to a board on your wall?
 And then when it was time to take the note down from the wall or desk – did you by chance slip it into a box with other notes and keepsakes to keep?

 While a thank you card isn’t free like an email, it is as close to free as you’ll get and a thank you card has 10x the impact on the receiver over an email or text or even phone call.